microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/01-Personal-Hostpools.md

 - West Europe Region
 - Personal Host Pool via the Azure Portal, with Windows 11 Enterprise from the Gallary
 - Metadata located in West Europe
-- Users should be assigned directly to the session host.
+- Users should be assigned directly to the session host
+- Join session hosts to Azure Active Directory
 - Change the friendly name of the Workspace
 - Change the friendly name of the Application Group